seukseok/oh-in-pe-/README.md

 ### Building and Flashing

-1. Compile the project using your preferred IDE (e.g., STM32CubeIDE).
+1. Compile the project using your preferred IDE (e.g., IAR).
 2. Flash the compiled binary to the STM32F767 microcontroller.

 ### Usage

 1. Power on the system.
 2. Use the touch screen to navigate between the equalizer, piano, and WAV playback menus.
-3. Adjust settings and play audio as desired.
+3. Adjust equalizer settings and play audio.
+4. Observe the FFT spectrum on the FFT screen to see the changes in the frequency spectrum as you adjust the equalizer.

 ## License